 Or alternatively you can organise your accommodation with tour operators in Phuket or Khao Lak.

 There is a visitor’s centre, restaurant, showers and toilets located at each campground.

-If you don't want to stay overnight, and your not into diving take a day trip by speedboat to the Similan Islands, and enjoy the clear clean waters.
+If you don't want to stay overnight, and your not into diving you can take a daytrip from Phuket, to help you organise your day trip to the Similan Islands we highly recommend that you contact Easy Day Thailand.

 The best way to see explore the Similans is to take a live-aboard dive trip from Phuket or Khao Lak.